amw-zero/concerning_quality/_posts/2021-1-2-state-explosion.md

 ---
 layout: post
-title: 'State Space Explosion: the Reason We Can Never Test Software to Perfection'
+title: 'State Space Explosion: The Reason We Can Never Test Software to Perfection'
 tags: testing
 author: Alex Weisberger
 ---